 Any device that supports Quick Charge 4+ will support PPS.
 If your phone was released in 2018 or later you can check its specs to see if PPS is supported.

-If your devices don’t support PPS this tech will have no effect on the power bank’s performance.
-And with this model you’ll be future proofed for a future PPS device.
+If your devices don’t support PPS this tech will not affect the power bank’s performance.
+And with this model, you’ll be future-proofed for a future PPS device.

 Quick Charge 3.0 Over USB-C

 The presence of Quick Charge and other fast charging standards over USB-C is against USB-C specifications.
 Such chargers have been around for years without issue.
 But we don’t know what the future holds.